DavideSav/Uncapacitated-Facility-Location/README.md

-# Uncapacitated-Facility-Location
-Algorithm for optimal location‑allocation decision for Uncapacitated Facility Location case
 <a target="_blank" href="https://colab.research.google.com/github/DavideSav/UFL_project_strong_weak_AFM_Sanjan_Rahman_Davide_Savini_final_code.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-# ANN vs Optimal Estimator
+# Uncapacitated-Facility-Location
-## Author
+## Authors
 * **A.F.M.
 Sanjan Rahman and Davide Savini**

 ## Description

+Algorithm for optimal location‑allocation decision for Uncapacitated Facility Location case.
 The problem is the standard UFL where a set of n (potential) facilities and m clients are given.
 For each pair (facility i, client j) an allocation/connection cost c_ij are known together with a setup/opening cost for each facility which is opened.

 ## Objective